Finntroll: History

-In 2004, the band released an EP, Trollhammaren ("The Trollhammer"), a prequel to the soon to follow album Nattfödd ("Nightborn").
-Also in 2004, Trollhorn stopped touring with the band, prompting touring musicians to be hired to fill the void left in his absence.
+In 2004, the band released Trollhammaren ("The Trollhammer"), a prequel to the soon-to-follow album Nattfödd ("Nightborn").
+Also in 2004, Sorvali stopped touring with the band, temporary musicians filling in for the remainder of the tour.
 Aleksi "Virta" Virta joined the band in an official capacity as second keyboardist in 2005.

 On 29 January 2006, Tapio Wilska, vocalist of the band since 2003, was fired from the band.
 In a statement issued on the band's website, Wilska stated that he would like to keep the reason for his dismissal private.

-Following Wilska's parting with the band, they decided to take on Mathias "Vreth" Lillmåns of Chthonian and Twilight Moon as a full-time member on vocals.
+The band hired Mathias "Vreth" Lillmåns of Chthonian and Twilight Moon as his replacement and full-time member on vocals.

 A new album, titled Ur jordens djup ("From the Depths of the Earth"), was released March 2007.
 This fourth album put more emphasis on epic keyboard riffs with very loud but melodic guitar.
 Former vocalist Katla was brought in to write the lyrics for this album, and continues in this capacity with the band.
 The last song contains an acoustic hidden track entitled Trollvisan which can be heard at 11:03 minutes.
 It is commonly believed to be the installment's "Aamund och Kettil song", yet there is no mention of the two priests in the lyrics, the song rather refers to "de kristna" ("the Christians") in general.